ashutosh1982/SmartThings-BigTalker/README.md

   * 2/6/2015 - Feature: Optional: Default Allowed Talk Time, with per event group override.
 (Thanks ST Community: Greg for the idea)
   * 2/6/2015 - Feature: Added Talk Now feature (once the app is properly setup/configured, it will show up on the main page under Status and Configure).
   * 2/6/2015 - Feature Modification: Default text is shown in Group 1 of each device type as an example; if the user deletes the text and saves, it reappears the next time they edit the event type.
 This modification only fills the default text if the speech text is blank AND the device list is empty.
 (Thanks for the feedback ST Community: Greg)
+* 2/8/2015 - 1.0.3-Beta2
+  * Feature: Added scheduled event based on time of day and day(s) of the week.
+Only allowed 3 as ST apps are only allowed 4 schedules at a time, so I'm reserving 1 for future use (Thanks ST Community: Greg for the feature request)
+  * BugFix: Hopefully fixed a bug where upgrading from versions before 1.0.3-Beta1 speechDevice selections may show up as a text field; toggling Sonos/Ubi support resolved, so added code to try to prevent the issue to start with (Thanks ST Community: Greg for the report)